needle-mirror/com.unity.polyspatial.visionos/Documentation~/ShaderGraph.md

+---
+uid: psl-vos-shader-graph
+---
-# Unity PolySpatial ShaderGraph Support
+# Unity PolySpatial Shader Graph Support
-You can use the Unity ShaderGraph to create custom materials for visionOS.
+You can use the Unity Shader Graph to create custom materials for visionOS.
 These will previewed in their compiled form within Unity, but converted to MaterialX for display in simulator and on device.
-While MaterialX is very expressive, some ShaderGraph nodes have no analog in materialX.
-Within the ShaderGraph editor, unsupported nodes will be indicated by the presence of a `#` symbol.
+While MaterialX is very expressive, some Shader Graph nodes have no analog in materialX.
+Within the Shader Graph editor, unsupported nodes will be indicated by the presence of a `#` symbol.

 For technical, security, and privacy reasons, visionOS does not allow Metal-based shaders or other low level shading languages to run when using AR passthrough.